duuusha/HelloWorld/README.md

 To run a command in the terminal, press ```Enter```.
 The ```Up``` and ```Down``` arrow keys allow you to navigate through the history of commands.

-You can work within terminal using specified shortcuts or a context menu available by right-clicking the terminal's surface.
+You can work within the terminal using specified shortcuts or a context menu available by right-clicking the terminal's surface.
 Below are the main commands provided by IntelliJ IDEA:

 Context Menu Item | Shortcut | Description
 ------------ | ------------- | -------------